 The Johnson Development Group will provide new stormwater management facilities to accommodate offsite flows from adjacent developments as part of the Johnson Estates development.
 The stormwater facilities will also contribute to opportunities for recreation and open space.
-The Johnson Development Group considers the additional costs which will be incurred in upgrading the stormwater management system comparable to costs associated with the provision of municipal reserves11.
-The Town subdivision authority's decisions on reserves are to balance the needs of the Town while avoiding decisions which hinder or prevent development.
-The Town feels that this development has special circumstances in regards to the IPU lot and agrees that the public utility lots created for the stormwater management system will be accepted as Municipal Reserve and no further dedication of municipal reserves is required for this development.9 The public utility lots can be identified as municipal reserve or the lots can be redesignated and the bio-swale protected by way of an easement.
+The Johnson Development Group considers the additional costs which will be incurred in upgrading the stormwater management system comparable to costs associated with the provision of municipal reserves.
+The Town agrees that the public utility lots created for the stormwater management system will be accepted as Municipal Reserve and no further dedication of municipal reserves is required for this development.
+The public utility lots can be identified as municipal reserve or the lots can be redesignated and the bio-swale protected by way of an easement.

-4. Municipal Services12
+4. Municipal Services